 Loretta M. Gastwirth

-Loretta Gastwirth is a partner in the Litigation, Labor & Employment and Social Media, Software & Privacy practice groups.
-Loretta is a also Chair of the Alternative Dispute Resolution practice group at Meltzer, Lippe, Goldstein and Breitstone, LLP, involved in commercial, contract, insurance, intellectual property, trade secrets, securities, employment, business ownership, construction and Indian Gaming law litigation, arbitration, mediation and appeals.
+Loretta Gastwirth is a partner in the Litigation, Labor & Employment, Construction and Social Media, Software & Privacy practice groups.
+Loretta is also Chair of the Alternative Dispute Resolution practice group at Meltzer, Lippe, Goldstein and Breitstone, LLP, involved in commercial, contract, insurance, intellectual property, trade secrets, securities, employment, business ownership, construction and Indian Gaming law litigation, arbitration, mediation and appeals.
 Long Island Business News has recognized Loretta as one of the Top 50 Business Women on Long Island in 2005 and 2013 and “Who’s Who” in Women Professional Services in 2010.
 In 2018, Loretta was honored by the Long Island Press as a Long Island Power Woman in Business.

 Loretta has provided continuing education lectures to attorneys on mediation and arbitration.
 Loretta’s “inside” experience as an arbitrator and mediator has enabled her to provide invaluable insight to her clients who are involved in arbitration, trials and mediation.
 Loretta has arbitrated and mediated cases on behalf of her clients in many venues and before many domestic tribunals, most often the AAA and FINRA, as well as international tribunals.